Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 6. Hike the Tallest Mountain in the Caribbean: El Pico Duarte

 Pico Duarte is the tallest mountain in the Caribbean and as such, takes 2-3 days to complete.
-The Pico Duarte camp base where the hiking starts is about 45 minutes from Jarabacoa driving.
+The Pico Duarte camp base where the hiking starts is about 45 minutes from Jarabacoa by car.
 And it is a national pride for many of us Dominicans to complete this hike.

 Here is my comprehensive guide to hiking Pico Duarte if you are interested in learning more about it.